RenardDev/VirtualTableDump/README.md

 # VTableDump
-Place the cursor at the beginning of the table and activate the plugin.
-The plugin will output the finished class in the output window.
-(The plugin was created for MacOS and Windows)
+Generates a complete dump of all VTables in one or more header files.
+(Was written for MacOS and Windows)